Kirsten K. Davis

 Professional Responsibility, Legal Research and Writing, The First Amendment, Legal Discourse and Rhetorical Theory and Honors Seminar

-Dr. Davis is a native Ohioan and farm kid.
+Dr. Davis is a native Ohioan and a farm kid.
 She graduated summa cum laude and Order of the Coif from The Ohio State University College of Law.
 While at Ohio State, she was a member of the Ohio State Law Journal and chief justice of the Moot Court Governing Board.

 Dr. Davis began her legal career as a judicial clerk for the Honorable Frederick P. Stamp, Jr., judge of the United States District Court for the Northern District of West Virginia.
-She later practiced in the areas of litigation, employment and taxation.
+She later practiced in the areas of litigation, employment, and taxation.
 Dr. Davis began her academic career at the Sandra Day O'Connor College of Law at Arizona State University where she taught for seven years before she came to Stetson Law in 2007.

 Dr. Davis holds a Ph.D. in Human Communication from the Hugh Downs School of Human Communication at Arizona State University.
 She has served on the board of directors of the Association of Legal Writing Directors and is a past chair for the AALS Section on Women in Legal Education and its Annual Meeting Program Committee.
 She is also a past Chair of the Florida Bar's Standing Commission on Professionalism and currently serves on the Board of Directors of the Legal Writing Institute, a national organization dedicated to improving legal communication.
 She is also serving on the Florida Bar Association’s Special Committee to Review Professionalism.